Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 Top 5 Pro Tips to Optimize Your Capture Page

-I’ve given you a lot of information here, but there are a few more tips I can impart.
+We’ve given you a lot of information here, but there are a few more tips we can impart.
 These are more granular than the advice above, but they’ll help you improve your conversion rates and gain more subscribers from your lead capture pages.

 1. Make Your Lead Capture Page Permalink Short